 This approach does increase the design challenges involved with a given project as every interpretive sign in effect becomes an "original" undertaking.

-One examples of our work in this regard comes in the case of a series of interpretive signs we produced for the Walls of China precinct in Mungo National Park.
+One example of our work in this regard comes in the case of a series of interpretive signs we produced for the Walls of China precinct in Mungo National Park.

 Foremost in this regard is the option in areas with internet coverage of publishing the sign content in HTML so that it can be easily translated into the visitor's native language via the internet browser on their mobile device.